iPad 8 LTE Battery Replacement

 Step 16

-- Give that pick a little spin around the top-right corner of your device to break free the adhesive.
-You've got this!
+- Gently twist the pick around the top-right corner of the device to loosen the adhesive.

 Step 17